-In 2015/2016 a total of \$8,088,273 was paid for physician services provided outside of the Territory.
+In 2016/2017 a total of \$8,911,000 was paid for physician services provided outside of the Territory.

-Insured Services Provided Outside Canada
+Insured Services Provided outside Canada

 The Medical Care Act, Section 4(3), prescribes the benefits payable when insured medical services are provided outside Canada.
-When Nunavut residents become ill and require a health service while travelling for pleasure or business, insured physician services are paid at rates equivalent to those paid had the service been provided in Nunavut.
+When Nunavut residents become ill and require a health service while travelling for pleasure or business, insured physician services are paid at rates equivalent to those paid if the service had been provided in Nunavut.

-In 2015/2016, a total of \$667.00 was paid for physician services provided outside of Canada.
+In 2016/2017, a total of \$718.00 was paid for physician services provided outside of Canada.

-In 2015/2016 there were no patients medically referred outside of the country for health services.
+In 2016/2017 there were no patients medically referred outside of the country for health services.